-Gateways to Completion an evidence-based plan for improving student learning and success in high-enrollment courses that have historically resulted in high rates of Ds, Fs, Withdrawals, and Incompletes (high DFWI rates) especially for low-income, first-generation and historically underrepresented students.
-This multi-year process helps institutions create and implement a plan for course redesign that supports learning, success, completion and retention.
+Gateways to Completion, an evidence-based process to create an institutional plan for improving student learning and success in high-enrollment courses that have historically resulted in high rates of Ds, Fs, Withdrawals, and Incompletes especially for low-income, first-generation and historically underrepresented students.
+This multi-year process helps institutions create and implement a plan for course redesign that supports learning, success, completion, and retention.

-- Being part of a larger national movement to redesign gateway courses and provide more for faculty who wish to improve their student outcomes.
+- Be a part of a larger national movement to redesign gateway courses and provide more for faculty who wish to improve their student outcomes.

-- Receiving unparalleled guidance and support as you collect historic course analytics, survey data from current students, and other institutional and course-level forms of evidence that will be applied to create a course redesign plan.
+- Receive unparalleled guidance and support as you collect historic course analytics, survey data from current students, and gather other institutional and course-level forms of evidence to apply to your course redesign plan.

-- Participation in the Teaching and Learning Academy which includes face-to-face and virtual workshops to study, learn, and apply evidence-based practices and engaging pedagogies as part of the gateway course redesign efforts.
+- Participate in the Teaching and Learning Academy which includes one face-to-face and multiple virtual workshops to study, learn, and apply evidence-based practices and engaging pedagogies as part of the gateway course redesign efforts.

-- Involvement in the Gateways to Completion community of practice which includes a face-to-face annual meeting, periodic virtual meetings as well an array of webinars and discussions that maximize the dissemination of promising practices and wisdom across Gateways to Completion cohorts and institutions.
+- Be involved in the Gateways to Completion community of practice which includes one face-to-face annual meeting, periodic virtual meetings as well an array of webinars and discussions that maximize the dissemination of promising practices and wisdom across Gateways to Completion cohorts and institutions.

-- Access to and involvement in the Analytics in Curriculum and Pedagogy process, which helps gateway course faculty, institutional research staff, student success professionals, and other campus leaders work through structured exercises during the first year of the Gateways to Completion process to apply analytics and guide early intervention in their courses.
-Gateways to Completion's Analytics in Pedagogy and Curriculum component includes both tools and the processes needed to guide early and frequent feedback
+- Have access to, and be involved in, the Analytics in Curriculum and Pedagogy process.
+Gateway course faculty, institutional research staff, student success professionals, and other campus leaders will work through structured exercises during the first year of the Gateways to Completion process to apply analytics and guide early intervention in high-failure rate courses.
+Gateways to Completion's Analytics in Pedagogy and Curriculum component includes both tools and the processes needed to guide early and frequent feedback.

 - Access to a web-based platform, ongoing webinars, and resources, and expertise.